Planting Your Savings this Spring

 Before putting any plants in the ground be sure to create a layout for your garden, ensuring seedlings such as watermelon and cucumbers aren’t next to one and other.
-(They could cross pollinate and create some unexpected results!)
-We love this resource from the Farmer's Almanac
+(They could cross-pollinate and create some unexpected results!)

 The following vegetables are continuously some of the most grown in the U.S. These plants are great at helping to lower the amount you purchase at the grocery store, while also providing more than enough to can, freeze, and store for later in the year as well.

 - HERBS: Dill, Basil, Oregano, Cilantro, Thyme, Rosemary, Parsley.